-Collectively, buildings consume significantly more energy (41%) than society's other broad sectors of consumption-industry (30%) and transportation (29%) [14].
-As a result, the design of "smart" buildings that are capable of automatically regulating their energy usage has become an important research area.
-However, one continuing impediment to improving building energy-efficiency is that, despite much prior research [12], accurate, fine-grained, online monitoring of electrical loads at large scales remains problematic: deploying and maintaining large numbers of embedded networked sensors in every building is prohibitively expensive, invasive, and unreliable.
-Unfortunately, timely and accurate knowledge of per-load energy usage is a prerequisite for implementing many energy optimization techniques [5, 7, 22].
+energy-efficiency is that, despite much prior research (Hnat et al. 2011), accurate online monitoring of individual electrical loads remains problematic at scale.
+In particular, deploying and maintaining large numbers of embedded networked sensors in every building is prohibitively expensive, invasive, and unreliable.
+Unfortunately, timely and accurate knowledge of per-load energy usage is a prerequisite for implementing many energy optimization techniques (Barker et al. 2012b; Carpenter et al. 2012; Taneja et al. 2010).

-Rather than rely on expensive instrumentation-via embedded sensors-to monitor loads, an alternative approach is to analyze electricity data from smart meters to infer a load's energy usage.
-This approach is becoming increasingly attractive, since smart meters, which monitor an entire building's energy usage at small intervals, e.g., minutes to seconds, are now being widely deployed by electrical utilities and consumers [10].
-In this paper, we propose a new analysis technique, which we call online load tracking, that monitors the operation of individual building loads, i.e., when they turn on or off and their fine-grained energy usage, by analyzing smart meter data.
-In essence, "tracking" a particular load creates a virtual power meter for it, which mimics having a network-connected energy meter attached to it.
+Rather than relying on expensive instrumentation via embedded sensors to monitor loads, an alternative approach is to analyze electricity data from smart meters to infer a load's energy usage.
+This approach is becoming increasingly attractive due to the wide deployment of smart meters that monitor an entire building's energy usage at small intervals (e.g., minutes to seconds).
+Such meters are being widely deployed by electrical utilities and consumers (EIA 2017).
+In this article, we propose a new analysis technique, which we call online load tracking, that monitors the operation of individual building loads (i.e., when they turn on or off and their fine-grained energy usage) by analyzing smart meter data.
+In essence, "tracking" a particular load creates a virtual power meter for it, which mimics a network-connected energy meter attached to the load without needing any actual hardware beyond the building-wide smart meter.

-Tracking loads online, i.e., in real time as a smart meter generates new data, is critical since many higher-level energy optimization techniques require such real-time data.
-For example, an automated load scheduling policy that reduces a building's peak power demand by deferring one or more background loads must know the energy usage of each background load to determine which of them to defer and for how long [5].
-As another example, a recommendation engine may monitor the energy usage of a building's interactive loads to push energy-efficiency recommendations to occupants' smartphones in real-time, directing them to take an immediate action to better optimize their energy usage, e.g., such as turning off an idle coffee pot [2].
+Tracking loads online (i.e., in real time as a smart meter generates new data) is critical, since many higher-level energy optimization techniques require such real-time data.
+For example, an automated load scheduling policy that reduces a building's peak power demand by deferring one or more background loads must know the energy usage of each background load to determine which of them to defer and for how long (Barker et al. 2012b).
+As another example, a recommendation engine may monitor the energy usage of a building's interactive loads to push energy-efficiency recommendations to occupants' smartphones in real-time, directing them to take an immediate action to better optimize their energy usage, e.g., such as turning off an idle coffee pot (Banerjee et al. 2011).
 Essentially, online load tracking is useful for any application that requires attaching a power meter to a load that transmits its average power usage every pre-specified time interval in real time.